ArrogantGao/ArrogantGao.github.io/blogs/treewidth.md

 In the end, $tw(G) = w(\emptyset, G)$.

 This leads to a dynamic programming algorithm to find minimal width, where we can calculate the width of the leaves first, and then we will be able to iteratively calculate the width of the larger pairs.
-The algorithm is shown below:
+The algorithm[^Tuukka] is shown below, we used the version rewritten by Tuukka Korhonen, which is clearer and more readable.

 ![alt text](/assets/treewidth_figs/btdp.png)